Sugar Free Greek Yogurt is a nice alternative to the usual buttercream frosting.

 - Using an electric mixer on a high speed is a good way to give this frosting a fluffy density as it will add air.
 Be sure to spread the frosting soon after mixing it.

-How to store most anything with Greek Yogurt frosting.
+How to store frosting made with yogurt.

 Refrigerate this frosting and anything that it is used with is encouraged.
 For best results, after frosting your cakes or cupcakes with this yogurt frosting, refrigerate them in a covered container such as a cake container or cupcake container.